how to keep goats in a fence

 Choose the Right Fencing

-When it comes to goat fencing, there are several options to choose from, including electric fencing, chainlink, woven fencing, and steel fence panels.
-Although electric fencing can be a good option for some goat breeds, it may not work for all animals, especially if you are on a tight budget or you have goats that are not well-trained or have a history of jumping out.
-Chain link or steel fence panels are more durable and sturdier than electric fencing, but they can be cumbersome and challenging to install.
+When it comes to goat fencing, there are several options to choose from, including high tensile, chainlink, woven electric fence, and steel fence panels.
+Although electric fencing can be a good option for some goat breeds, it may not work for all animals or setups.
+This is true if you are just starting out, are on a tight budget, or have goats that are not well-trained with a history of jumping out.
+Chain link or steel fence panels are more durable and sturdier than electric fencing but can be cumbersome and challenging to install.

 a black and white goat standing on a steel woven fence